the-turing-way/the-turing-way/book/content/open_research/01/opendata.md

 Accordingly, there is an ongoing global data revolution that seeks to advance collaboration and the creation and expansion of effective, efficient research programs.
 Open data is crucial to meeting these objectives.
 Open data is freely available on the internet and any user is permitted to download, copy, analyse, re-process, and re-use it for any other purpose with minimal financial, legal, and technical barriers.
-This represents a real shift in how research works.
+This represents a real shift in how research works and funders are starting to require reasearchers to make their data available and submit data management plans as part of project proposals (see also our chapter on [research data management](rdm/rdm.html)).
 At the moment anyone who wishes to use data from a researcher often has to contact that researcher and make a request.
 "Open by default" turns this on its head and says that there should be a presumption of publication for all.
 If access to data is restricted, for instance due to security reasons, the justification for this should be made clear.